SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-103/02-algorithms/01-divide-and-conquer/divide-and-conquer.md

 Imagine you have a deck of cards that needs to be sorted in ascending order, by applying the divide and conquer approach to sort a deck of cards

-* `divide` the deck into smaller subgroups.
+* `Divide` the deck into smaller subgroups.
-* `conquer` each subgroup by sorting them independently.
+* `Conquer` each subgroup by sorting them independently.
-* `combine` the sorted subgroups by merging them back together, and finally obtain a fully sorted deck.
+* `Combine` the sorted subgroups by merging them back together, and finally obtain a fully sorted deck.

 ## Concept